ausd-io/ausd/modules/ecash-agora/README.md

-# ecash-agora: Non-interactive XEC -> token swaps using Script
+# auscash-agora: Non-interactive XEC -> token swaps using Script

 ## What's an "Agora"?

 The agora (ἀγορά) was a central public space in ancient Greek city-states, and means "market" in modern Greek.
-The eCash Agora is similar in that sense, it's a protocol on eCash that allows anyone to offer their tokens in exchange for XEC.
+The ausCash Agora is similar in that sense, it's a protocol on ausCash that allows anyone to offer their tokens in exchange for XEC.

 ## Is Agora a DEX?